Wanda Jackson: 1961–1971: New languages and return to country music

-In the United States, Jackson became more identified with the country genre as the 1960s progressed.
+In the US, Jackson became increasingly identified with the country genre as the 1960s progressed.
 Between 1965 and 1967, she hosted her own syndicated country television program titled Music Village.
-In 1965, Blues in My Heart became her first album to reach the Billboard country albums chart, peaking at number nine.
-In 1966, Jackson had her first American commercial success in several years with the top 20 single "The Box It Came In".
-It was followed by the number 11 chart hit "Tears Will Be the Chaser for Your Wine".
-The singles were issued on her tenth studio album titled Reckless Love Affair (1967).
-The album became her third chart entry on the Billboard country albums list, peaking at number 17.
-Jackson had eleven more charting Billboard country singles during the 1960s, including the top 40 songs "A Girl Don't Have to Drink to Have Fun", "Both Sides of the Line", "My Baby Walked Right Out on Me" and "Two Separate Bar Stools".
-Her 1969 single, "My Big Iron Skillet", reached number 20 on the country chart.
+In 1965, Blues in My Heart became her first album to reach the US country albums chart.
+In 1966, Jackson had her first US country hit in several years with the top 20 tune "The Box It Came In".
+It was followed by the number 11 chart single, "Tears Will Be the Chaser for Your Wine".
+They were issued on her tenth studio album titled Reckless Love Affair (1967).
+The album became her third chart entry on the US country albums list, peaking at number 17.
+Jackson had eleven more charting US country songs during the 1960s, including the top 40 hits "A Girl Don't Have to Drink to Have Fun", "Both Sides of the Line", "My Baby Walked Right Out on Me" and "Two Separate Bar Stools".
+In 1969, "My Big Iron Skillet", reached the top-20 there.
+Other singles including an answer song to Glen Campbell's "By the Time I Get to Phoenix" titled "By the Time You Get to Phoenix" that made the US country top-50.
 Her three studio albums, You'll Always Have My Love (1967), Cream of the Crop (1968) and The Many Moods of Wanda Jackson (1968) made the Billboard country LP's list.

 Jackson's country recordings also received attention from music critics and journalists.
 Billboard magazine described a 1965 studio album as both "poetic and tearful".
 Mary A. Bufwack and Robert K. Oermann gave the music a mixed review in their 2003 book: "Of Wanda's many country hits between 1961 and 1972, none recaptured her rockabilly zing, although several were self-assertive about women's issues."
 Meanwhile, Kurt Wolff described her mid-1960s singles as "deeply bitter and vengeful", while also having "genuine honky-tonk emotion".
 In reviewing a 2006 country compilation album, AllMusic's Thom Jurek found Jackson to be "a solid, original country singer".

 In 1969, Jackson recorded her first live record in Phoenix, Arizona titled Wanda Jackson in Person.
 Following the album, Capitol Records started replacing Ken Nelson with different producers to record Jackson.
 This included a two-album stint with producer George Richey, which ended in creative differences, according to Jackson.
 Richey and Jackson's recordings led to her next major hit called "A Woman Lives for Love" (1970).
-The single reached number 17 on the Billboard country songs list.
+The single reached number 17 on the US country chart.
 In 1971, Jackson was assigned Larry Butler to produce her next studio album titled I've Gotta Sing.
-The project was a commercial success after reaching number 19 on the Billboard Country LP's list, becoming her first charting album since 1968.
-It also spawned the single "Fancy Satin Pillows", which became her final top 20 hit on the American country chart.
+The project made the top 20 on the US country LP's list, and was her first charting album since 1968.
+It also featured the single, "Fancy Satin Pillows", which made it to number 13 on the US country survey.